iBavtovich/day-and-night-plugin/README.md

 * Install plugin from Jetbrains plugin marketplace
 * Go to Settings => Day And Night (or "Other Settings" => Day And Night)
 * Set up time when you day and night start
+* Pick themes and color schemes (or use the default ones) in Settings
 * Apply changes

-Now you color scheme is changed according your daily schedule!
+Now you theme and color scheme is changed according your daily schedule!
 Enjoy it!

 ## License